kathoef/jupyter-container-blueprints/README.md

 To keep image sizes as small as possible one would actually not set up several conda environments, e.g. Python kernels, in a single container.
 Each kernel should rather get its own container.

-However, here I have tried to reproduce the "one JupyterLab instance accesses them all" kernel user experience, that you get by any typical OS-based installation.
-What is presented here is rather meant as a (thought) exercise, and the workflows might not at all be ready/recommendable for productive use.
+Here I have tried to reproduce the "one JupyterLab instance accesses them all" kernel user experience, that you get by any typical OS-based installation.
+What is presented here, however, is rather meant as an exercise, and workflows might not at all be ready/recommendable for a productive use.

 ## References